Jishadaly/makear-fullstack-assignment/README.md

 ## Features

-- Upload an input image and optional style image.
+- Upload an input image and style image.
 - Input validation and sanitization.
 - File type and size checks for uploads.
 - JSON API responses for submissions and retrievals.
 - SweetAlert2 integration for client-side notifications.
 - Preview and download of swapped images.

+---

+## Example Flow:

+- Fill in your Name, Phone, and Email.
+- Upload your Input Image (your face).
+- upload a Style Image (template you want your face to fit into).
+- Submit the form → face swap happens → view and download the result.

 ---